 The following outlines the consequences and courses of action pertaining to members missing meetings.

-The Director of Internal Affairs shall provide a warning to the offending member and the year, discipline or committee that he/she represents after one missed meeting.
+The Director of Governance shall provide a warning to the offending member and the year, discipline or committee that he/she represents after one missed meeting.

-Upon the absence of any voting member from two meetings of EngSoc Council during their term, without either proxying their vote or reasonable cause, the Director of Internal Affairs through the Vice-President (Operations) shall temporarily freeze the EngSoc account of and withhold funding to the year, discipline or committee that the offending member represents.
+Upon the absence of any voting member from two meetings of EngSoc Council during their term, without either proxying their vote or reasonable cause, the Director of Governance through the Vice-President (Operations) shall temporarily freeze the EngSoc account of and withhold funding to the year, discipline or committee that the offending member represents.

-The account shall remain frozen and funding withheld until the offending member can meet with the Director of Internal Affairs to explain his/her absence from meetings or at the discretion of the Director of Internal Affairs.
+The account shall remain frozen and funding withheld until the offending member can meet with the Director of Governance to explain his/her absence from meetings or at the discretion of the Director of Governance.

 Subsequent absences from EngSoc Council without either proxying one’s vote or reasonable cause will again result in the temporary freezing of accounts and withholding of funds without notice.
-Notification will be sent from the Director of Internal Affairs to the year, discipline or committee.
-A letter, signed by three members of the Executive or committee in question, excluding the offending member, must be sent to the Director of Internal Affairs either confirming their support for the offending member to continue as representative to EngSoc Council or stating the selection of a new representative.
+Notification will be sent from the Director of Governance to the year, discipline or committee.
+A letter, signed by three members of the Executive or committee in question, excluding the offending member, must be sent to the Director of Governance either confirming their support for the offending member to continue as representative to EngSoc Council or stating the selection of a new representative.

 Proxying a member vote for three consecutive EngSoc Council meetings is considered equivalent to missing two Council meetings, and the same consequences will apply.